Feb 28, 2023

 - If you are driving over the posted speed limit.

-Hybrid vehicles and vehicles with Ontario green licence plates can use HOV lanes at all times, even if there is only one person in the car.
+Hybrid vehicles and vehicles with Ontario green licence plates can use HOV lanes at all times, even if only one person is in the car.
 HOV lanes help reduce car emissions, improve air quality, reduce the number of vehicles on the road.
 They also improve highway infrastructure by having fewer vehicles on highways.
 By driving a green vehicle, you are helping to minimize the impact on the environment.

 HOV lanes in Toronto

 The City of Toronto requires three or more passengers in the vehicle to use HOV lanes.

-When the lanes were established in the early 1990s, the average of anticipated users along with the expected operating speed of the lane, and general vehicle occupancy, decided the outcome for HOV laws in Toronto.
+When the lanes were established in the early 1990s, the average of anticipated users along with the expected operating speed of the lane, and general vehicle occupancy, decided the outcome of HOV laws in Toronto.
 They believed having a minimum of two people would result in high levels of carpools utilizing the HOV lane, which in turn would detract from travel time incentives HOV lanes offered.